gisp497/psgisp/README.md

 # PSGISP
+This Powershell Module contains different functions for Active Directory, Microsoft 365 and more.

 ## Active Directory
 ### Import-BulkGPO
 If you export multiple GPOs they want have have the correct and again import, they wan't have the correct GPO Name.
 This function is able to get the correct Name out of the Manifest XML File, which is an automatically created and hidden File.